Physics-informed neural particle flow for the Bayesian update step: Physics-informed neural particle flow

 \subsection{Training}

 Unlike Neural ODEs, which typically backpropagate gradients through the entire integration trajectory using the adjoint method, we treat the training of the flow at each discretization step $\lambda_k$ as an independent regression problem.
+In standard continuous normalizing flows, backpropagation through time is necessary because the loss is evaluated only at the terminal time ($\lambda=1$).
+By contrast, our loss function is the master PDE, which acts as an instantaneous constraint.
+Because the global log-homotopy trajectory is completely determined by satisfying this local continuity equation everywhere in pseudo-time, the network does not need to perform long-range planning.

 The particles are propagated numerically from $\lambda=0$ to $\lambda=1$ using the Euler method: